statamic/docs/content/collections/docs/upgrade-guide.md

 Wherever reasonable and possible, we will opt for patterns resulting in smaller git changes, especially those avoiding filename changes.
 Filename changes cause a messy `delete` and `add` diff in your git history.
 Examples of this principle in action:

 - **Publish status** is now controlled by a YAML variable and no longer results in a file move/delete/add.
-- **Pages** and their parent/child folder hierarchies are now standard entries combined with a single YAML file storeing the tree (this feature is called [Structures](/structures)).
+- **Pages** and their parent/child folder hierarchies are now standard entries combined with a single YAML file storing the tree (this feature is called [Structures](/structures)).
 Rearranging your nav results in a single file change instead of a huge file/folder wangjanglification.

 ### Building in the open benefits everyone